ambrozini/gym-plan/docs/db-plan/plan-management-db.md

   USING (false);
 ```

-### 5. Additional notes and explanations
+### Additional Notes
 - **Soft-delete**: deleting a plan is handled by setting `deleted_at`; no physical DELETE operation.
 - **No status column**: lifecycle (draft/accepted/rejected) is tracked in the PlanGeneration context; only active/deleted status is maintained in `plans`.
 - **Limit of active plans (<= 10), same with training days object (limit of exercises, slots)**: enforced at the application layer.
 - **Full JSON structure validation** is handled by the application using a `training-plan.json` schema (draft-2020-12).
 - **Schema-per-context** according to ADR-0001: the table exists in the `plan_management` schema, without foreign keys to other contexts.
 Columns owner_id is a indirect reference to auth.users(id) as we cannot have foreign keys between different schemas